gargrahul/MAD/benchmark/vllm/README.md

 pip install -r requirements.txt
 ```

-Use this command to run performance benchmark of the Llama 3.1 8B model on one GPU with float16 data type in the host machine.
+Use this command to run a performance benchmark test of the Llama 3.1 8B model on one GPU with float16 data type in the host machine.

 ```sh
 export MAD_SECRETS_HFTOKEN="your personal huggingface token to access gated models"